JSTOR-Labs/plant-humanities/sunflower/README.md

 [^ref17]: For a concise summary of the debate see Schiffer, “Origin of the Domesticated Sunflower.”

 [^ref18]: Because the seed is no longer extant, it cannot undergo further testing.
-David L. Lentz et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232– 37; Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower)”; C.B.
-Heiser, Jr., “The Sunflower (_Helianthus annuus_) in Mexico.”
+David L. Lentz et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232– 37; Bruce D. Smith, “The Domestication of _Helianthus annuus_ L. (sunflower)”; Charles B. Heiser, Jr., “The Sunflower (_Helianthus annuus_) in Mexico.”

 [^ref19]: Benjamin K. Blackman et al., “Sunflower Domestication Alleles Support Single Domestication Center in Eastern North America,” _Proceedings of the National Academy of Science of the United States of America_ 108, no. 34 (August 2011): 14360–65.

-[^ref20]: C.B.
-Heiser, “The Domesticated Sunflower in Mexico?,” 449; Bruce D. Smith, "Eastern North America as an Independent Center of Plant Domestication," _Proceedings of the National Academy of Science of the United States of America_ 103, no. 33 (August 15, 2006): 12223–28.
+[^ref20]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” 449; Bruce D. Smith, "Eastern North America as an Independent Center of Plant Domestication," _Proceedings of the National Academy of Science of the United States of America_ 103, no. 33 (August 15, 2006): 12223–28.

 [^ref21]: John Peacock, _The Look of Van Dyck: The Self-Portrait with a Sunflower and the Vision of the Painter_ (Aldershot, U.K.: Ashgate, 2006), 116, accessed November 17, 2020, [https://catalog.hathitrust.org/Record/005539893](https://catalog.hathitrust.org/Record/005539893)